jundalisay/superb/content/en/research/socrates/phaedo/chapter-4.md

 The invisible soul passes to the place of the true Hades which is also invisible.
 The pure and noble soul goes to the good and wise God.
 If God wills it my soul is also soon to go.
 The soul, I repeat, if this be her nature and origin, will be blown away and destroyed immediately on quitting the body, as the many say?

 That can never be, my dear Simmias and Cebes.

-The truth rather is, that the soul which is pure at departing and draws after her no bodily taint, having never voluntarily during life had connection with the body, which she is ever avoiding, herself gathered into herself;—and making such abstraction her perpetual study—which means that she has been a true disciple of philosophy; and therefore has in fact been always engaged in the practice of dying?
+The truth rather is, that the soul which is pure at departing and draws after her no bodily taint, having never voluntarily during life had connection with the body, which she is ever avoiding, herself gathered into herself.

+Making such abstraction her perpetual study—which means that she has been a true disciple of philosophy; and therefore has in fact been always engaged in the practice of dying?

 For is not philosophy the practice of death?

 That soul, I say, herself invisible, departs to the invisible world—to the divine and immortal and rational= thither arriving, she is secure of bliss and is released from the error and folly of men, their fears and wild passions and all other human ills, and for ever dwells, as they say of the initiated, in company with the gods (compare Apol.).